ItzMelton/Back/README.md

 # Back
-A Tshock plugin that teleports you back to your last death point and display infos about your last death reason
+A Tshock plugin that teleports you back to your last death point

 ## How to Install
 1. Download the `.dll` file.